HMRC has increased its focus on personal expenses incorrectly claimed as business deductions during the 2025/26 Self Assessment cycle.

 HMRC has shared a document with ICAEW which explains that the digital campaign follows a trial in 2024.
 The trial results prompted this expanded enforcement programme.
 Self-Assessment tax return 2025 HMRC submissions face increased automated checks.

-HMRC’s 2025 expense compliance checks uses advanced analytics software.
+HMRC’s 2025 expense compliance checks use advanced analytics software.
 The system identifies patterns suggesting inappropriate expense claims.
-Artificial intelligence algorithms compare similar business profiles automatically.
-Source: ICAEW, Aug 2025
+HMRC uses automated analytics and digital risk assessment systems to compare expense patterns across similar taxpayer profiles.
+Source: ICAEW, August 2025

 Digital validation occurs during the submission process now.
 Previously flagged issues trigger immediate warnings or enquiries.
 This proactive approach prevents incorrect claims reaching completion.

-HMRC Personal expenses & Business Expenses Tax UK – Target Reason
+HMRC Personal Expenses and Business Expenses Tax UK: Target Reason

 HMRC will now open more enquiries specifically targeting taxpayers who claim personal expenses as business deductions.
 This initiative follows successful identification of widespread non-compliance in expense apportionment.